Tasnimul-Sharan/product-analysis-website/README.md

 [My live website]()

-## What i have done in this project , writting bellow :
+## What i have done in this project writting bellow :

-- Here a home component
+- First i create a react app and install react router .
+In this project i have created 4 route Home, Review, Dashboard, Blogs.
-- Here a review component
+- In Home page there i have showed a product picture and details and some castomer review and at the bootom here has a button when anyone click on this button it will take you review page.In review page there are same as castomer reviews .
-- Here a dashboard component
+- In Dashboard page there i showed some reachart, for this i have install reachart in this project.
-- Here a blog component
+- In Blogs page there are two Questions and answer.

 ## Available Scripts